treehouses/cli/README.md

 sdbench                                   displays read and write speed of micro SD card
 ```
 ## Add a feature
-Feel free to make a pull request to our repository
+Feel free to make a pull request to our repository.

 Remember the following files
 will have to be updated to add a feature:
 ```